Subject Leader: Miss M Kennedy

 Dance clubs and opportunities

-- Year 7 and 8 Dance Club every Friday
+- Year 7 Dance Club every Tuesday in Activity Space

 - Annual Dance show in March